sikindhar0212/Spark-Word-Count/README.md

 Go to top right corner and select power button -> power off

-Log in to remote desktop again.
 Now your spark path is set and you can type "spark-shell" in terminal to access spark.\ You can access spark by typing absolute path "/opt/spark/bin/spark-shell" also.